About our hospitals - Southend University Hospital

 Coming to Southend University Hospital - Parking

-Because the majority of staff - who have been issued parking permits - use the multi-storey car park, during working hours the other car parks surrounding the hospital are reserved solely for our patients and visitors.
+Our multi-storey car park provides 600 spaces in addition to spaces in car parks around the hospital.
+The majority of staff who have been issued parking permits use the multi-storey car park, so during working hours the other car parks surrounding the hospital are reserved solely for our patients and visitors.

 To maximise the increase in parking spaces, we would always ask you to take alternatives to the car if you can, or to use our free drop off/collection bays or short stay bays in order to keep the spaces available to those who most need them.